agoumilevski/IPVAR/README.md

 Interacted Panel VAR Toolbox

 ## What is this?
-	Toolbox that estimates a panel VAR allowing coefficients to vary determinstically with individual characteristics as employed
-	in Towbin and Weber (2011) Limits of Floating Exchange Rates: the Role of Foreign Currency Debt and Import Structure.
+Toolbox that estimates a panel VAR allowing coefficients to vary determinstically with individual characteristics as employed in Towbin and Weber (2011) "Limits of Floating Exchange Rates: the Role of Foreign Currency Debt and Import Structure".

 This toolbox is a translation of Matlab code to Python.

 ## This toolbox includes:
 - An equation-by-equation OLS VAR estimator for (unbalanced) panels with deterministically varying coefficients.